 Josephus in Antiquities of The Jews Book 14 Chapter 7 describes Crassus's plundering of all the Gold in The Temple right before he's killed.
 This plundering is in truth principally why Herod's renovation of The Temple was necessary.
 I think for whatever reason the Herodian renovation neglected to include The Altar of Incense.

-Maccabees describes their Menorah as still having the Three Legged base that the Pentateuch describes, but the Menorah on the Arch of Titus has an Octagonal base showing it's Hellenistic influence.
+The Maccabees Books describe their Menorah as still having the Three Legged base that the Pentateuch describes, but the Menorah on the Arch of Titus has an Octagonal base showing it's Hellenistic influence.